 While I could bore everyone with the stats on my center and all the work we do, it’s really preaching to the choir.

 OPCD celebrates NPSTW just like New Orleans celebrates Mardi Gras!!
 Party, party, party!
 We have themed days like Nerd Day.
-We also …
+We also have BBQ’s out back and we are given gifts from our Supervisors and …

 The team I work with deserves to be treated to a free lunch for all the hard work they do everyday.